ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

                 for (let game = 1; game <= num_games; game++) {
 ```

-Upon reaching the correct game, I will then initiate a series of variables to store the data to be inserted into the menstourney table in the ncaa database, then I will iterate over team in the game, collect team name and href at one XPath and their game score in another.
+Upon reaching the correct game, I will then initiate a series of variables to store the data to be inserted into the menstourney table in the ncaa database, then I will iterate over each team in the game, collect team name and href at one XPath and their game score in another.

 Gathering data from an XPath is simple using puppeteer.
 First, right-click and 'Inspect' any element on a webpage.
 This will open the developer tools in your webbrowser, where you can scroll html elements on your visited page.
-Right-clicking brings up a menu from which you can select Copy>XPath.
+Right-clicking on the html element in the developer tools brings up a menu from which you can select Copy>XPath.
 To access that element with puppeteer simply set an array equal to `page.$x(XPath)`.
 Then, text content and links can be retrieved from those elements with `.getProperty()` (see code below).

 ```javascript
                     let team1, team1ID, score1, url1, team2, team2ID, score2, url2, winner;